-- IV.
-Targets for strengthening the functions of the Board of Directors (such as establishing an Audit Committee and enhancing information transparency) in the current and the most recent fiscal year and the evaluation of execution process: - 1.
-In compliance with "Regulations Governing Procedure for Board of Directors Meetings of Public Companies", the Company established 'Rules of Procedure for Board of Directors Meetings." - 2.
-In order to improve the supervision of the Board of Directors and strengthen the its management , the Company established an Audit Committee on June 26, 2013, which consists of all Independent Directors.
+IV.
+Targets for strengthening the functions of the Board of Directors in the current and the most recent fiscal year and the evaluation of execution process:

+- 2. In order to improve the supervision of the Board of Directors and strengthen the its management, the Company established an Audit Committee on June 26, 2013, which consists of all Independent Directors.
 In order to perform its duties, the Audit Committee has the right to conduct any appropriate audits and investigations in accordance with its Articles of Association, and has direct channels of communication with the Company's auditors and Management. - 3.
-A Remuneration Committee was established on Oct., 19, 2012 t conduct regular assessment and formulation of the Company' s remuneration policies.
+A Remuneration Committee was established on Oct., 19, 2012 t conduct regular assessment and formulation of the Company's remuneration policies.
 The Remuneration Committee formulates and regularly reviews the performance evaluation and remuneration of Directors and Managers and the policies, systems, standards and structures of remuneration.
 The Remuneration Committee regularly evaluates and determines the remuneration of the Directors and Managers, employee stock option plans or other employee incentive plans. - 4.
 To enhance corporate governance and the performance of the Board of Directors, the Company elected 1 more Independent Director in the General Shareholders' meeting on May 20, 2020.
 Thus there is a total of 4 Independent Directors on the Board. - 5.
 The "Regulations Governing Self-evaluation or Peer Evaluation) of the Board of Directors" was formulated and approved by the Board of Directors.
 The performance of the Board of Directors is evaluated regularly every year.
 Up to the present day, the result is good, demonstrating effective functioning of the Board. - 6.
-To enhance risk management and ensure the shareholders' rights, the Company purchased liability insurance for Directors.

-- (II) Operations of the Audit Committee or Participation of Supervisors in the operation of the Board of Directors : - 1.
+To enhance risk management and ensure the shareholders' rights, the Company purchased liability insurance for Directors. - (II) Operations of the Audit Committee or Participation of Supervisors in the operation of the Board of Directors: - 1.
 The Company established an Audit Committee on June 26, 2013 in place of the Supervisor system. - 2.
 The Audit Committee consists of 4 Independent Directors, who were elected in the general Shareholders' meeting.
-Please refer to pages 15-16 for their rofessional qualifications and independence.
-The tasks of the Audit Committee mainly include the following: - (1) Establish or amend the internal control system according to Article 14 item 1 of Security and Exchange Act. - (2) Review effectiveness of internal control system. - (3) Regulate or amend the standard procedure to acquire or dispose assets, to involve in transaction of financial derivative products, to offer loan or endorsement to others, or to deal with other significant financial affairs following provisions in Article 36, item 1 of the Securities and Exchange Act. - (4) Matters related to benefits of the directors. - (5) Transaction of major assets or financial derivative products. - (6) Loans, endorsements or guarantees of large amount. - (7) To collect, issue, or privately collect valuable securities with features of equity shares. - (8) Appointment, dismissal, and remuneration of CPAs. - (9) Appointment and dismissal of the financial, accounting, or internal auditing directors. - (10) The annual financial report signed or stamped by the chairman, Manager and accounting supervisor. - (11) Other major matters of the other companies or authorities. - 3.
-Operations of the Audit Committee
+Please refer to pages 14-15 for their rofessional qualifications and independence.
+The tasks of the Audit Committee mainly include the following: - (1) Establish or amend the internal control system according to Article 14 item 1 of Security and Exchange Act. - (2) Review effectiveness of internal control system. - (3) Regulate or amend the standard procedure to acquire or dispose assets, to involve in transaction of financial derivative products, to offer loan or endorsement to others, or to deal with other significant financial affairs following provisions in Article 36, item 1 of the Securities and Exchange Act. - (4) Matters related to benefits of the directors. - (5) Transaction of major assets or financial derivative products. - (6) Loans, endorsements or guarantees of large amount. - (7) To collect, issue, or privately collect valuable securities with features of equity shares. - (8) Appointment, dismissal, and remuneration of CPAs. - (9) Appointment and dismissal of the financial, accounting, or internal auditing directors. - (10) The annual financial report signed or stamped by the chairman, Manager and accounting supervisor. - (11) Other major matters of the other companies or authorities.

+3. Operations of the Audit Committee

-The Audit Committee convened 7 (A) meetings, with 2 meetings during the 3rd term and 5 meetings during the 4th term, in the most recent fiscal year and as of the publication date of the annual report.
+The Audit Committee convened 7 (A) meetings in the most recent fiscal year and as of the publication date of the annual report.
 The attendance of Independent Directors is as follows: